 How to make Michelin-starred spaghetti in 10 minutes

-The Daily Dish: Keelan Higgs has been eating this dish since he was a child; now he is serving it in his Michelin-starred restaurant Variety Jones
+The Daily Dish: Keelan Higgs has been eating this spaghetti Alfredo since he was a child; now he is serving it in his Michelin-starred restaurant Variety Jones

 Dinner ready in 10 minutes: Chef Keelan Higgs’s spaghetti Alfredo